lukagerlach/VOCData/README.rst

 * Quick retrieval of contact info for datasets
 * and many more...

 Our system offers a comprehensive API to handle various operations related to datasets, VOCs, VOC subclasses, research sites, and associated contacts and publications.
+You can find the full documentation here: `Documentation <https://lukagerlach.github.io/VOCData/>`_

 Key Features
 ============